antongolub/yarn-audit-fix/README.md

 ### ^11.0.0
 **BREAKING:** the legacy `convert` flow is removed, and so is the `--flow` switch (plus its `synp`-based two-way lockfile conversion and the now-dead `--package-lock-only` / `--legacy-peer-deps` / `--loglevel` / `--only` flags).
 Direct graph patching is the only flow now — it is more controllable and supports every yarn schema.

-With a single flow, the flow abstraction itself is gone: `getFlow`, the `TFlow` / `TStage` types, and the optional custom-flow argument to `run` / `runSync` are removed.
-Call `run(flags)` / `runSync(flags)` — the patch pipeline is inlined.
+With a single flow, the flow abstraction itself is gone: `getFlow`, the `TFlow` / `TStage` types, and the optional custom-flow argument to `run` are removed.
+Call `run(flags)` — the patch pipeline is inlined.
 The individual stages are still exported if you want to assemble your own.

 Adds first-class Yarn 4+ support ([#248](https://github.com/antongolub/yarn-audit-fix/issues/248)).
 The bespoke v1/v2 lockfile adapters are replaced with [`@antongolub/lockfile`](https://github.com/antongolub/lockfile), which auto-detects every yarn schema (classic + berry v4–v10).
 The audit parser handles both the yarn 2/3 `{advisories: …}` shape and yarn 4's NDJSON, deriving `patched_versions` from `Vulnerable Versions` when the field is absent.
 Entries are patched via graph edge-redirect instead of in-place rewrite; merged descriptor keys (e.g. `"lodash@npm:4.17.21, lodash@npm:4.17.20":`) are reconciled by the following `yarn install`.

 **BREAKING:** advisories are now fetched **straight from the registry** (the npm bulk advisory endpoint) instead of spawning `yarn audit` / `npm audit`.
 This fixes audit against custom/in-house registries ([yarn#7012](https://github.com/yarnpkg/yarn/issues/7012)) and is faster (the lockfile graph is already parsed).
 The registry, per-scope registries and auth are inherited from `.npmrc` / `.yarnrc.yml` / `.yarnrc` (project then global) + env, or overridden with `--registry`.
 Auth tokens are bound to the host that declared them and only sent over HTTPS.

 **BREAKING:** because the fetch is over HTTP, the run is now async — **`runSync` is removed**.
 Use `await run(flags)` (the CLI is unchanged).
 The exported stages are still available if you assemble your own pipeline.

+**Node floor / `engines`:** v11 no longer declares `engines.node`, so installing yarn-audit-fix never warns `EBADENGINE` on its own behalf.
+The effective runtime floor is **Node ≥ 14.18**, inherited from [`@antongolub/lockfile`](https://github.com/antongolub/lockfile).
+The CLI argument parser also moved off `commander` (which had been ratcheting its own Node floor up) to a tiny `minimist`-based parser — flags, env vars and `--help` are unchanged.

+The reconcile `yarn install` (yarn classic) now always runs with `--ignore-engines`, so a project's own transitive engine constraints — a dependency demanding a newer Node than the one running yarn-audit-fix — no longer abort the fix.

+**CLI flags:** both `--exclude` and `--ignore` are applied client-side now (they used to be forwarded to `yarn npm audit`). `--exclude` takes comma-separated **package** rules — `glob[@range]`, e.g. `--exclude="lodash,@scope/*@>=2 <3"` — and skips updating any package whose name matches the glob (and, if a range is given, whose installed version satisfies it); handy for a manually pinned transitive you don't want bumped. `--ignore` keeps its advisory scope but now matches **advisory ids** — comma-separated globs against the GHSA id or the npm advisory id (e.g. `--ignore="GHSA-*"`), dropping matching advisories before the fix.
+(The npm bulk-advisory endpoint doesn't expose CVE numbers, so — like zx's audit script — matching is by GHSA / npm id.)
+The standalone `--ignore-engines` flag is removed (the reconcile install ignores engines unconditionally).

 ### ^10.0.0
 v10 bumps the pkg deps and requires NodeJS v14.